kvb2univpitt/i2b2-demo/README.md

 9a82abc00473   i2b2-demo-net   bridge    local
 ```

-### Run i2b2 Prebuild Docker Images in Containers
+### Run the i2b2 Prebuild Docker Images in Containers

-Execute the commands below to run prebuild Docker images in contains on the i2b2-demo-net network.

-**Run i2b2-data-demo container:**
+To demonstrate the i2b2 application, all of the Docker images must be running in a Docker container.

+#### Run the i2b2-data-demo

+The i2b2-data-demo is the database.
+There are two vendors of database to choose, PostgreSQL 12 and SQL Server 2017.

+##### PostgreSQL 12

 ###### Linux / macOS: